Erica cin. 'Alba' - P12

 Bulletpoints

-* the flowers are heavily favoured by bees, bumblebees and hoverflies * cut flower * tolerates pruning
+* the flowers are highly favoured by bees, bumblebees and hoverflies * cut flower * tolerates pruning

 Bell heather 'Alba' is an upright and densely growing dwarf shrub that can reach a height of 15 - 20 cm and a width of 20 - 50 cm.